hexbus/ppebcr-docs/README.md

 - Emulates multi-chip TI ForTI sound expansion:

-- Needs Blueooth connected for you to be able to use, and you might hear a slight delay
+- Needs Bluetooth connected for you to be able to use, and you might hear a slight delay

 ```ini
 FORTI=1  (or 2 or 3)